Alfresco/docs-alfresco/content-services/latest/admin/import.md

     * The default `fileContentStore`
     * A filesystem-based store defined by the content store selector
 * Steps have already been taken prior to import to ensure the content structure is well distributed.
     * The default `fileContentStore` distributes content, based on the import date (year/month/day/hour/minute).
-This avoids having thousands of files under the same root, which is inefficient both for the file system and for computing parent associations in Alfresco Content Services (among other things).
+This avoids having thousands of files under the same root, which is inefficient both for the file system and for computing parent associations in Content Services (among other things).
     * It is recommended you keep immediate children to a few thousands at a maximum.
     * In order to choose an efficient distribution scheme, you should know that when m files are randomly distributed into n leaf folders, when `m >> n log n` the statistical maximum load of a leaf is `m/n + O(sqrt((m log n)/n))`.